 Answering a constructed-response question (also known as an essay or free-response question) can be intimidating, but it doesn’t have to be!
 At 240, we are here to take the mystery and fear out of CRQs and give you the tools you need to tackle them with confidence.

-In most states, constructed response questions (CRQs) are part of educational testing for teachers.
-These questions require the test-taker to produce or construct the answer and are considered an additional measure to better assess test-takers’ subject knowledge.
+In most states, constructed-response questions (CRQs) are part of educational testing for teachers.
+These questions require you to produce or construct the answer and are considered a way to more thoroughly assess your subject knowledge.
 CRQs can be as simple as writing a sentence or two – or as complex as designing a complete lesson plan.

-The next strategy for answering a CRQ is the same for learners of all ages and also applies to responding to multiple-choice questions.
-READ AND RE-READ THE QUESTION CAREFULLY!!
-Even though you may think this reminder is unnecessary, the fact is that MANY mistakes are made from misunderstanding what is being asked rather than not knowing the information.
+Understanding what the question is asking is the critical first step to planning your answer.
+More mistakes are made from misunderstanding what is being asked rather than not knowing the information.
 Instead of quickly reading through the question and assuming you understand it, take the time to review and internalize what is being asked.
 Doing so will allow you to avoid making a costly mistake and risk potentially failing your exam.
-Re-reading the question prompt is an easy way to keep yourself on track to pass your test.

 There are several important questions to ask yourself as you re-read your CRQ:

 - “Exactly what is this question asking me to do?”

 - “How many parts are there in this question?”